SDCG69/SDCG-V10/content/fiction/prof.md

 Calloway’s brow furrowed slightly—a silent question—but he didn’t hesitate.
 Leaning forward, he caught her right foot with his mouth while his free hand (finally allowed) gripped her left, dragging his tongue along the sensitive arch.
 The dual sensation drew a sharp moan from her lips, her thighs tensing as her hips lifted involuntarily.
 Papers rustled beneath her as she squirmed, her blouse slipping further open.

-SUMMARY^1: Mercer loses composure as Calloway worships her feet, her body reacting despite her attempts to maintain authority.
-She commands him to intensify his efforts, allowing him to use his hands for the first time, and the dual stimulation wrings a moan from her as she writhes in the chair, her clothing disheveled.

 Calloway’s mouth abandoned her toes with a slow, wet drag of his tongue—just long enough to glance up and catch the flush darkening her cheeks.
 "Kiss and stroke my whole leg.
 From toes to panties."

 His answering grin was sharp, but his touch was anything but.
 His lips pressed against the arch of her foot first, tender enough to make her toes curl, before trailing upward along the delicate curve of her ankle.
 His hands followed, palms skimming the taut line of her calf, thumbs circling the dimple behind her knee in slow, maddening spirals.